 Garlic: As part of the allium family, which includes shallots, scallions, and onions, garlic isn’t considered a spice or an herb.
 However, this bulb is packed with powerful antioxidants that may help lower cholesterol and reduce high blood pressure.
 According to lab studies, garlic can also slow the growth of cancer cells, repair DNA, and relieve joint inflammation.
 Enjoy it sauteed, raw, or roasted.

 Moringa Oleifera: This plant is grown in the warm, tropical regions of Asia, Africa, and South America.
 Moringa is antiviral, antibacterial, and is said to contain high amounts of minerals, vitamins, and proteins.
 It also includes a cancer-fighting compound called niazimicin.
 Moringa leaves are either crushed into a powder and taken as a supplement or consumed in tea.

 Herbal Medicine: Potential Side Effects

 Small amounts of fresh herbs, like basil or rosemary, are typically safe.
-However, mesothelioma patients should check with their doctor before taking supplements or more concentrated doses.
+However, mesothelioma patients should check with their doctor before taking supplements, herbal medicine, or more concentrated doses.
 According to studies conducted at Memorial Sloan Kettering Cancer Center, botanicals may affect the way the body processes medication.
 Specific mechanisms in plants may prevent cancer drugs from metabolizing correctly, increasing side effects, or even making the therapy less effective.
 Oncologists often suggest patients avoid taking vitamins, herbs, or other supplements during chemotherapy treatments.